node-sc2/core/readme.md

 Now you can run it with `node main.js`.
 Wasn't that easy?
 Now this isn't going to win you any awards... but it might win you a few games against the built-in AI.

 **NOTE**: The first time you run the bot, it will take up to 15 seconds to launch the SC2 client.
-After that, the default behavior is to keep the client running, so starting a new game in an existing client takes only a moment.
+After that, the default behavior is to keep the client running, so starting a new game will take only a moment.
 Also, feel free to manage the client yourself, as node-sc2 will just use the existing instance listening on the selected port, if it exists.

 ### Overview
 An overview of the library and its usage is available by clicking [here](docs/overview.md).
 The overview is the recommended place to get started.
 If you want to skip it and go straight to a tutorial of a bot that can consistently win against the built-in Elite AI, click [here](docs/tutorial.md).